Al Muharrir

-Al Muharrir (المُحَرِّر; the Liberator or the Editor) was an Arabic-language daily newspaper published in Morocco.
+Al Muharrir (المُحَرِّر; the Liberator or the Editor) was a daily newspaper published in Morocco.
 It was in circulation between December 1974 and June 1981.

 History and profile

-Al Muharrir was first published in December 1964.
+Al Muharrir was first published in December 1974.
 The daily was the organ of the Socialist Union of Popular Forces party.
 Therefore, it had a socialist leaning and oppositional stance.

 Omar Benjelloun served as the editor-in-chief of the paper who was assassinated on 18 December 1975.
 Later Mustafa Karchawi assumed the post.
-Mohammed Abed Al Jabri, a Moroccan critic and academic, was among the significant contributors of the paper from its start in 1964.
+Mohammed Abed Al Jabri, a Moroccan critic and academic, was among the significant contributors of the paper from its start.
 Abdelkerim Mouti was another regular contributor.

-In November 1965 Al Muharrir was banned in Morocco, and its editor-in-chief was jailed for ten months.
-The daily was relaunched after six months.
-Together with other opposition papers, including Al Alam and L'Opinion, it was frequently suspended during the mid-1970s.

-Al Muharrir ceased publication in June 1981.
+Together with other opposition papers, including Al Alam and L'Opinion, Al Muharrir was frequently suspended during the mid-1970s.
+The paper ceased publication in June 1981.
 It was succeeded by Al Ittihad Al Ichtiraki which was first published in May 1983.